• Skip to primary navigation

 Place dates and ½ cup nuts in blender.
 Add hot water, honey, vanilla, molasses, maple flavoring and salt.
 Blend for about a minute until smooth.

 Place the oats, coconut, and nuts in a roasting pan or very large mixing bowl.
 Add blended mix to the oats in the large bowl and gently mix together with your hands.
+(I find that a large roasting pan is just the right size for mixing a batch of granola.)

 Work the wet and dry mixtures together for several minutes until all the oats are all very evenly moistened and coated.